rsms/move/README.md

 - Move is **a superset of JavaScript** rather than a different language.
 This makes it possible to selectively use language features you like and e.g. using snippets of JavaScript code unmodified, directly in Move code.

+A simple Move program which prints "Hello John" three times:

+    hello = ^(name){ "Hello "+name }
+    repeat {times: 3} ^{
+      print hello {name: "John"}
+    }

+Move compiles directly to optimized JavaScript which can run on almost any computer (in a web browser or a virtual machine like Node.js).

 ## Installing and using Move

 Currently Move itself (the compiler) is only running in CommonJS environments like Node.js, but code being generated is pure JavaScript without any implicit dependencies which should run wherever the code you write would normally run.